paulschick/spartan-ng-mcp-server/CONTRIBUTING.md

 - Keep functions and files focused and modular.
 - Add or update tests for new features or bug fixes.
 - Use TypeScript best practices.
+- Follow Angular style guide conventions for component-related documentation.
+- Use Angular-specific patterns and imports for all examples.

 ---